ConSource

 The Constitutional Sources Project (ConSource) is a non-profit organization that provides source documents on the history of the United States Constitution to researchers.

 About

-The Constitutional Sources Project is a 501(c)(3) non-profit organization, based in Washington D.C., that connects individuals directly to the primary source documents comprising the United States Constitutional History.
+The Constitutional Sources Project is a 501(c)(3) non-profit organization, based in Washington D.C., that creates "a comprehensive, easily searchable, fully-indexed, and freely accessible digital library of historical sources related to the creation, ratification, and amendment of the United States Constitution."
 It hosts public educational programs, professional development workshops for educators, and provides additional research and educational services to the public.

 History

 The Constitutional Sources Project was founded in 2005 and its website launched in 2007 under the leadership of Lorianne Updike Toler.
-Julie Silverbrook serves as the organization's current executive director.
+Julie Silverbrook serves as the organization's executive director.
 ConSource was created to provide free digital access to the documentary history of the United States Constitution.